carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-There are other ways of looping, for example we can instead loop over the integers,
+There are other ways of looping.
+For example, we can instead loop over a range of integers,
 and accept `elts` like an array:

 ~~~